 - Your organization has a complex, multi-tool technology stack.
 Furthermore, these tools do not have native integrations with one another.

-- Your organization has a fairly advanced data strategy, perhaps investing in an analytics layer
+- Your organization has a fairly advanced and mature data management strategy, perhaps having already invested in an analytics layer.

 However, that's not to say your organization won't see value if you don't quite look like the ideal candidate.
 Perhaps more important than what an organization looks like prior to purchasing a CDP is what processes and procedures have been put in place to ensure the investment is successful in the long-term.
 Two key actions come to mind: